-Alcohol is a strange drug to have become "the" socially acceptable intoxicant in most modern cultures.
+Alcohol is a strange drug to have become “the” socially acceptable intoxicant in most modern cultures.
 It is addictive.
 It is toxic.
 Most crime, violence, traffic fatalities, spouse and family abuse, and loss of commercial and professional productivity can be traced back, directly or indirectly, to the use and misuse of alcohol.
-Me thinks the only reason this is so is because in low doses, users do not become intoxicated, and it's use is "relatively" benign.
-Most other recreational drugs don't work that way.
+Me thinks the only reason alcohol achieved this, sanctioned, protected status is because in low doses, users do not become intoxicated, and in low doses, its use is “relatively” benign.
+Most other recreational drugs don’t work that way.
 One hit of modern, potent marijuana, and most users are off to Never-never Land.

 Still and all, in order for the many to enjoy their “two beers” there is a requisite massive denial that pervades the society and the culture.
 In nearly any venue, say something negative about this drug, and you are immediately attacked, or dismissed as a “church lady.”
 Yet the social costs are staggering (no pun intended) if anyone cares to pause for a minute to consider them.
 No point in adding to the list I started above, no one is listening anyway.